TNG/boost-python-examples/README.md

 + create a build directory, e.g. directly in the project directory and cd to it: `mkdir build ; cd build`
 + run `cmake ..` and afterwards `make`

+Alternatively, run the provided `build.sh` script.

+## Tests

+All examples contain tests, but these only try to run the examples without checking the output.
+Their purpose is mainly to make sure that compilation works and produces valid Python modules.